pfbrowning/ng-radio/README.md

   - Configure Storybook _or_ Angular Playground
   - Find or write a better alternative to the mat spinner button package
   - Separate the models for current station, favorite station, and radio browser result
-  - Change detection performance logging
+  - Change detection performance
+    - Logging
+    - Tuning
   - Set `strict` to `true` in `tsconfig.json` and fix the resulting errors.
     - Fix non-configurable errors
     - Enable strictPropertyInitialization